 The infographic at the top of this article lays out a series of learning paths to guide you in your journey.

 1. Big Data and Hadoop Developer

 The best way to begin is by taking the Big Data and Hadoop Developer certification course.
 This course is aimed at enabling professionals to engage in assignments in Big Data.
 Beyond covering the concepts of Hadoop 2.7, the course provides hands-on training in Big Data and Hadoop and involves candidates in projects that require the implementation of Big Data and Hadoop concepts.

 Once you finish this course, you will have a thorough knowledge of MapReduce, HDFS, Pig, Hive, Hbase, Zookeeper, Flume, and Sqoop.

-Software developers and architects, analytics professionals, data management professionals, business intelligence professionals, project managers, aspiring data scientists, and anyone with a keen interest in Big Data Analytics – including graduates – can benefit greatly from this course.
+Software developers and architects, analytics professionals, data management professionals, business intelligence professionals, project managers, aspiring data scientists, and anyone with a keen interest in Big Data Analytics – including graduates – can benefit significantly from this course.

 2. Apache Spark and Scala

 What comes next?
 Apache Spark and Scala.
-This course is aimed at equipping aspirants with skills involved in real-time processing of Hadoop.
+This course is aimed at equipping aspirants with skills involved in the real-time processing of Hadoop.

-Apache Spark is an open source cluster computing framework that supports data “transformation” and “mapping” concepts.
-This framework works well with Scala (or “Scalable Language,”) which is a preferred workhorse language for server systems that are mission-critical in nature.
+Apache Spark is an open-source cluster computing framework that supports data “transformation” and “mapping” concepts.
+This framework works well with Scala (or “Scalable Language,”), which is a preferred workhorse language for server systems that are mission-critical.

 Once you're done with this Apache Spark and Scala course, you can choose either of the two NoSQL databases – MongoDB or Cassandra.

 A certification course in MongoDB will build your expertise in writing Java and Node JS applications using MongoDB; improve your skills in replication and sharing of data so you can optimize read/write performance; teach you installation, configuration, and maintenance of a MongoDB environment; and develop your proficiency in MongoDB configuration, backup methods, and monitoring and operational strategies.

 It will also give you experience in creating and managing different types of indexes in MongoDB for query execution, and offer you a deeper understanding of managing DB Notes, replica set, and Master-Slave concepts.